 The Louisiana Public Health Institute (LPHI) is committed to supporting Louisiana residents as we work together in the face of an unprecedented public health disaster.

-LPHI conducted a state-wide survey on COVID-19 to ask participants about their knowledge of COVID-19, how their behaviors have changed during the pandemic, how the pandemic has impacted them, the status of their physical and mental health, vaccine willingness, and more.
-A total of 1,126 Louisiana residents over the age of 18 completed the survey, which ran from June 18 – 26, 2020.
-Additional information about the survey, the full report, and overview documents can be found on the COVID-19 Survey page.
+LPHI has conducted two statewide surveys on COVID-19 to ask participants about their knowledge of COVID-19, how their behaviors have changed during the pandemic, vaccine willingness, how the pandemic has impacted them, the status of their physical and mental health, and more.
+The first survey was conducted in June 2020 and the second was conducted in February 2021.
+Additional information about the surveys, the full report, and overview documents can be found on the COVID-19 Survey page.

 With funding from Baptist Community Ministries, LPHI conducted an assessment to understand the impact of the COVID-19 pandemic on the Greater New Orleans behavioral health system (mental health and substance use services).
 LPHI surveyed and spoke with 154 behavioral health service providers and clients from Orleans, Jefferson, St. Bernard, St. Tammany, and Plaquemines parishes from August 3 to August 19, 2020.
 The full assessment can be found here.